 I have seen a lot of waterfalls in my life.
 I have been blessed to be able to travel a lot and have seen everything from the mud falls of Ethiopia to Multnomah in Portland.
 I have to say though, this is one of the more amazing waterfalls I have seen.
 The falls appear like something out of a National Geographic, and the blue water below makes you feel like you have left California.
 I mean the state park is pretty much wholly based on this waterfall as there is not a lot else to do there, but boy is the 8 dollar entrance fee worth it.

 The state park in which Burney Falls is located is about 45 minutes east of the town of Redding.
 You drive on the two-lane Highway 299 most of the way, and when I did the run in the morning, I only saw a handful of cars.
 At Highway 89, you will head north, and after about 8 miles, you will see the turn for the falls.
 The parking lot itself is a hundred yards off the road, and after paying the 8 dollar day use cost, you can enter the park.
 There are bathrooms and two gift shops near the parking lot, as well as a handful of campsites further down.
 From the parking lot, you proceed less than 50 feet before you get to the falls overlook.

-The waterfall itself is very wide and has both an upper and middle flow of water.
+The waterfall itself is vast and has both an upper and middle flow of water.
 The middle flow is fed by an underground river that runs below the creek above.
 This is what makes the falls stand out as you see water coming from the top but also out of a dozen holes right in the middle of the falls.